diontu/WEB-DEVELOPMENT-ROADMAP/README.md

 ### 1. Prerequisite
 N/A
 ### 2. What is it?
 Think of HTML as the blueprints to a website.
 Whatever elements (buttons, text, lines, etc.) we want to add to a website, we use HTML to add it.
-It is used to described the structure of a website.
+It is used to describe the structure of a website.
 HTML stands for Hyper Text Markup Language.
 Hyper Text is just text with links to other websites or web pages and Markup Language is just the electronic document in a standard text-encoding system that is used to structure the website or web page.
 ### 3. Why it's important
 As stated in [2.
 What is it?](2-what-is-it-1), HTML is used to describe the structure of a website.
 It is the standard Markup Language that is used for writing websites.
 Hence, it is what you will be using as well.
 ### 4. How much I need to know?